sebaastiano/satellite-image-segmentation/README.md

 ## License

 This project is part of an academic examination.
-It is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see the LICENSE file for details.

 ## Acknowledgments